leelearner/GGAnalyzer/README.md

 ### 2. Google API Configuration
 To enable automatic data updates from Google Drive, you need to configure a Service Account following the instructions in backend/GOOGLE_DRIVE_SETUP.md

-I have included the data file in backend/data/resources.
-As a result, you can still run the project without configuring the Google API service.
+Otherwise, you can manually download the [data file](https://drive.google.com/drive/u/1/folders/1gLSw0RLjBbtaNy0dgnGQDAZOHIgCe-HH) to backend/data/resources/ if you don't want to configure the Google API Service.
 ### 3. Backend Setup
 Navigate to the `backend` directory and run the application: